Thatcher's Techbase: Development

 Development of Thatcher's Techbase began in winter 2020 as a joke, after director Jim Purvis saw Twitter user @spewlieandrews claim that if he was sent to Hell, he would "spend eternity scouring the place for Thatcher".
 Purvis said that the game is dedicated to "everyone Margaret Thatcher hated and everyone who hated Margaret Thatcher".

 On 15 September 2021, a trailer for Thatcher's Techbase was released, which announced the game's release date.
 Initial response to the announcement was described by Purvis "as shockingly huge", with the WAD receiving the attention of initial Doom developer John Romero.

 The game's soundtrack is composed by Barry "Epoch" Topping, who also wrote the music for Paradise Killer.

 Controversy

-In September 2022, Thatcher's Techbase featured in a number of British newspapers when Labour MP Jeremy Corbyn was pictured playing an arcade version of the game at The World Transformed in Liverpool.
+In September 2022, Thatcher's Techbase featured in a number of British newspapers when former Labour leader and independent MP Jeremy Corbyn was pictured playing an arcade version of the game at The World Transformed in Liverpool.
+Later, in 2024, Bethesda removed Thatcher's Techbase mod from Doom II's official mod browsers due to concerns over "real-world politics".